Drift-Free Conservative Dynamics from Quantized Interaction Rules: Discussion

 The present formulation replaces flux-based reconstruction, at the primitive level, with a discrete antisymmetric transfer operator.
 Invariance is enforced algebraically by the update itself and is therefore independent of floating-point round-off.

 Extensions to multidimensional problems and systems follow from the same operator-level construction, although they are not developed here in detail.
-This suggests that conservative dynamics may admit a fundamentally discrete realization in which flux-based representations are replaced by an exact interaction rule that encodes both invariance and entropy selection in its primitive structure.
+The present results suggest that exact integer-transfer dynamics can reproduce conservative continuum behavior while suppressing cumulative transport drift at finite resolution.